That’s how long the average home burglary takes.

 One of the most devastating effects of a burglary is the loss of sentimental items such as jewellery and personal documents.
 Another nasty side-effect of the burglar’s antics is the devastation of the property they didn’t take – furniture, homeware and objects that were smashed and strewn everywhere as the burglar searched for valuables.
 Even if they do not find what they are looking for, this mess is inevitable.
 However, think outside the box when it comes to stashing your valuables and you might be able to avoid at least part of the heartache.

-Pro Tip: Leave a small money in one of these places to deter a burglar from destroying your home in their search.
+Pro Tip: Leave a small amount of money in one of these places to deter a burglar from destroying your home in their search.
 If a burglar thinks they’ve found your valuables, they’re not likely to continue looking for more.
 Suggested by a former burglar in an interview with SavingAdvice blog.